People with a particular religious affiliation

 -

-Dress — Some Jewish men wear a “kippah” or “yarmulke” (religious skullcap) at all times.
+Dress — some Jewish men wear a “kippah” or “yarmulke” (religious skullcap) at all times.
 This is associated with the concept of reverence to God.
 Others wear the skullcap only during the Sabbath and on festivals.
-For reasons of integration some Jewish men wear a hat rather than a “kippah” or “yarmulke”.
-Observant men also wear an undergarment with fringes on its corners; these fringes are sometimes worn in a visible manner.
-Many observant married women keep their hair covered with a hat or scarf.
+For reasons of integration, some Jewish men wear a hat rather than a “kippah” or “yarmulke”.
+Observant men also wear an undergarment with fringes on its corners, which are sometimes worn in a visible manner.
+Many observant married women keep their hair covered with a hat, scarf or wig.
 Ultra-Orthodox or “Hasidic” male Jews wear black, large hats, long “earlock” hair and beards.

 -